Ellis Island Through the Lens: A Photographer’s Account of Immigrant Life (1908)

-The article "Ellis Island As Seen By The Camera Man" from April 1908 provides a visual and narrative exploration of the immigrant experience at Ellis Island.
-Through photographs and observations, the piece captures the diverse emotions and conditions of the immigrants.
+In the article "Ellis Island As Seen By The Camera Man", originally published in The World Today in April 1908, Julian A. Dimock provides a vivid and personal account of the immigrant experience at Ellis Island.
+Through both his photography and observations, Dimock captures the complex emotions, the human drama, and the bureaucratic procedures that shaped the immigrant journey to the United States.

 Immigrant Landing Stage at Ellis Island.
 Tender Brings New Immigrants to Ellis Island for Processing. nd circa 1910s.
 Detroit Publishing Company # 0500726.
 Library of Congress # 2016796928.
 GGA Image ID # 14824f206a